 - There are no emissions of dissolved gases, since the water circuit is closed, this fact avoids possible contamination on the outside.

 The different types of geothermal energy deposits are classified according to the temperature of their thermodynamic source.
 In this way we have geothermal energy of high temperature, medium temperature and geothermal energy of low and very low temperature.

 High temperature geothermal energy

-This type of renewable energy is found in areas where the layer of the crust is still active and the temperature ranges between 150 ° C and 400 ° C. In these cases the steam comes to the surface through a turbine that generates electricity at the be moved by the force of steam.
+This type of renewable energy is found in areas where the layer of the crust is still active and the temperature ranges between 150 ° C and 400 ° C. In these cases the steam comes to the surface through a steam turbine that generates electricity at the be moved by the force of steam.
 To find an area from which to extract hot water, a geothermal area, you must find an upper layer composed of:

 - Coverage of impermeable rocks, which allow the filtration of water.

 - Aquifer or high permeability deposit, between 300m and 2 km deep.

 - Fractured soil, allows the circulation of fluids by convection, thus the heat transfer reaches the surface.

 - Magmatic heat source, at a depth between 3 km and 15 km and at a temperature between 500 ° C and 600 ° C.